manishvenu/Global-Lake-Hydrology-Explorer/README.md

 ## Acknowledgments

 Global Lake Hydrology Explorer was built using open-source libraries and datasets.
-We would like to acknowledge the following sources: ERA5, CRUTS, Hydrolakes, and more.
+We would like to acknowledge the following sources: ERA5, CRUTS, HydroLakes, and more.

 ## Contact